 With so many different views, and no internal borders, how should we deal with migration?

-We start all projects with a starter clip from the documentary series (10 minutes) introducing the topic in a vivid way.
+We start all projects with a 10-minute starter clip from the In Europe documentary series, in order to introduce the topic in a vivid way.
 There is room for discussion on different levels.
-After 2 lessons with historical context and background information students will start making their own short documentary (5 – 10 minutes) in small groups.
-5 Tutorials will learn students all about research, interviewing, filming and editing.
-The teacher will upload the videos to our In Europe playlist where you can find all video’ s made by students from all over Europe.
-The tutorial upload will help teachers to do so.
+After two lessons with historical context and background information, students will start making their own short documentary (5-15 minutes) in small groups.
+Seven tutorials will teach students all about research, interviewing, filming and editing.
+The teacher will upload the videos to the In Europe YouTube playlist where you can find all videos made by students from all over Europe.
+The upload tutorial will help teachers to do so.

 The starter clip on Migration shows different perspectives of different people involved.
 In the documentary students will address a policymaker and propose a way to handle migration.
 In the enquiry and the making of the documentary students will link current affairs to a broader (historical) context.
 They will experience they can contribute to public debate.